 - These bangs are a lot easier to grow out and maintain than regular ones.
 According to hairstylist Brandi Rose of Canada, “You can easily tuck them behind your ears or push them to the side.”

-When styling, Rose shares an easy step.
-“Blow-dry the hair around a brush, swoop down in the front of the face, then out towards the ear to shape it.”
+- “When styling, blow-dry your hair around a brush, swoop down in the front of your face, then out towards your ear to shape it,” says Rose.

 Before your next hair appointment, check out these photos of the most popular haircuts with curtain bangs!

-#1: Curly Curtain Bangs
+#4: Lived-In Curly Curtain Bangs